Skip to main content

 For done-for-you management on a home decor brand, start with the process page.
 For high-AOV furniture-adjacent pieces, see how we approach furniture Google Ads - the Demand Gen structure and long consideration window mechanics apply directly.

-Home decor sits in the middle of the seven ecom verticals we run on Google Ads - lifestyle-creative-heavy like jewelry, AOV-tiered like furniture, gifting-seasonal like fashion.
+Home decor sits in the middle of the eight ecom verticals we run on Google Ads - lifestyle-creative-heavy like jewelry, AOV-tiered like furniture, gifting-seasonal like fashion.
 Same engine, three different tuning passes.

 We loaded the gifting asset groups October 1 and held the tROAS low for three weeks.
 By November 14, ROAS was 5.1x on 2.8x the spend.
 The October patience is what made November work.